bjklab/philly-holiday-covid-R_t/README.md

 variant</a>, using the <a href="">EpiEstim R package</a>.
 The 95%
 confidence interval for R<sub>t</sub> is shown).

-The same naive model for R<sub>t</sub> based on the most recent available data again suggests that R<sub>t</sub> is trending down… but this should not be cause for excess optimism in light of the <b>holiday backfill effect</b> seen last week.
+The same model for R<sub>t</sub> based on the most recent available data again suggests that R<sub>t</sub> is trending down… but this should not be cause for excess optimism in light of the <b>holiday backfill effect</b> seen last week.